Redocly/redocly-cli/docs/quickstart.md

 ```

 ## Step 4 - Try some basic commands
 [Commands](./docs/commands/index.md) are used to run tasks (like splitting up large definition files and putting them back together) and they can also return information (like getting stats about your definition).
-To get your started, we'll focus on the top four: `lint`, `split`, `bundle` and `preview`.
+To get you started, we'll focus on the top four: `lint`, `split`, `bundle` and `preview`.

 :::info
 If you're working with your own definition file, remember to replace `openweathermap.yaml` with the correct filename in all commands.